shehzebnasim95-spec/my-intune-training/README.md

 <img width="611" height="286" alt="image" src="https://github.com/user-attachments/assets/b56a4f78-3437-453b-bb40-88ee79b4e97e" />

-# Security groups/ Dyanmic groups/ RBAC
+## Security groups/ Dyanmic groups/ RBAC
 Its best practice to assign licenses through groups in order to do this at scale.
-I wanted to practice dynamic groups which populate by setting attributes when you form the group.
-To set the attribute, click new group > Membership type, Dyanmic and then add it.
+## Define a dyanmic group
  For the NewHires group, this rule will add a user if their hire date is within the last 30 days.
 Testing this group is done by clicking validate rules, and select a test user to see if that group assignment picks up

 <img width="839" height="498" alt="setup dynamicgroup" src="https://github.com/user-attachments/assets/e13af3c9-a2fc-4b63-9787-278c30ea291a" />